We appreciate your interest in BC Worship. We know that auditioning can be an intimidating experience, but don’t stress—we want you to be comfortable.

 • Pay attention to strumming/picking patterns.
 We generally play very straight, not using a lot of patterns

 • Required audition song for lead guitar: You Brought Me Back To Life

 • Required audition song for rhythm guitar: Love So Great

 • Required audition song for acoustic guitar: Love So Great

 • Be in sync with the drummer.
 Really lock in with the kick patterns in the songs.

 • We will communicate with you before your audition what key you will be playing the songs in.
-This will allow you to prepare smooth transitions between the songs.

 • Whereas we normally play with the above listed instrumentation, on occasion, we incorporate additional instruments, usually for special events/services

 • Play like part of the group—beware of overplaying

 • You will be required to sing melody and harmony, staying on your respective part.
 If you are “hearing” a part that significantly varies from how we would sing it, we will more than likely demonstrate an altered part and then ask you to modify your part